 In recent years a major concern of policy makers has been the extent to which globalisation has led to an increase in inequality.
 Initially this concerned the extent to which import competition from low cost countries was leading to a reduction in unskilled manufacturing jobs in the West.
 This was then overlaid with a debate concerning the globalisation of technology, and the extent to which technology would replace low skilled workers.
-Following on from this, has been the more recent concerns relating to international offshoring or international outsourcing of activities, and the exporting of jobs from Europe and North America, to locations such as India, China or other parts of Asia.
+Following on from this, has been the more recent concerns relating to international offshoring / outsourcing of activities, and the exporting of jobs from Europe and North America, to locations such as India, China or other parts of Asia.
 This issue has received a good deal of attention in the UK and US, but also in the rest of Europe.
 The debate in Germany for example has focussed on the negative effects of outsourcing and offshoring.
 The question of whether German MNEs relocate activities abroad at the detriment of activities at home is an important political issue and high on the policy agenda (Federal Ministry of Economics and Technology, 2007).
 Indeed, in the US, there was a considerable debate, conducted largely in the press between two leading economists, Gregory Mankiw (2004), who argued that offshoring was merely the latest manifestation of the long run gains from trade, and Alan Blinder, who argued that the long term ramifications of this, especially in terms of the potential paradigm shift in western manufacturing was only beginning to be understood2.
+There is a potentially even more pressing concern, that economies such as the UK, which have become very service sector driven, are now experiencing increasing share of services being offshored.
+This represents a significant share of employment and GDP raises new social and political concerns.